 Do you enjoy a food that you frequently made, and then forgot you loved it so much?
 Yeah, that is my exact situation with socca.
-I originally wrote this back in 2013 (it’s now the fall of 2017) and I’m updating a post about socca.
 What is socca?
 It’s traditional southern France flatbread that’s not only gluten-free, but also grain-free and completely vegan.
 Did I mention that it is delicious?

 One can eat socca in many different ways.
 Traditionally it is served piping hot with a drizzle of olive oil.
 You can walk around the streets in Nice and see it made in farmer’s markets.
 You can also find it in Italy, however they call it “farinata” there.
 It is even found in other countries under various names.
 Why it hasn’t migrated to the United States, I have no idea.
 Maybe we just need to create our own movement.
 French street vendors raditionally cook socca over an open fire.
 However, in my home, I quickly bake it under the broiler for 4-5 minutes.

 While delicious on its own, socca pairs fantastically with many other things.
 When cooked to practically blistered, it takes on a cracker like consistency.
 It pairs well with sliced cheese, or a creamy dip.
 It added Parmesan cheese to my last batch of socca, and it was “fantastique” with a bowl of tomato soup.
 I’ve even read that some have left their socca on the softer side and used it as a soft shell tortilla!

 Socca as a Gluten Free Pizza Crust